cometbft/cometbft/docs/references/config/config.toml.md

 If the number of requests sent in a JSON-RPC batch exceed the maximum batch size configured, an error will be returned.

-If the value is set to '0' (zero-value), then no maximum batch size will be enforced for a JSON-RPC batch request.
+The default value is set to `0` (zero-value), which means no maximum batch size will be enforced for a JSON-RPC batch request.

+If you want to enforce a maximum value for batch requests set this value to a number greater than `0` (e.g. `10` which will limit the number of requests to 10 requests/batch)

 Reference: https://www.jsonrpc.org/specification#batch